RobbeDGreef/RCtoPC/README.md

 It is constantly translating serial to joystick.
 Just run any program you want where you can you use a joystick and select the vJoy joystick :)

+## Known bugs

+- vJoy driver stops receiving input after a while ...For some unknown reason after letting my pc sit here idle for some time ...the vJoy driver just stops receiving input from anywhere.
+I don't know ...why it happens and the only way I've been able to reproduce the bug is ...by waiting.
+Currently the only fix I have found to work is rebooting the ...computer.

 ## What else is on the agenda